 1809: James Ritchie opened for business in 1809 at 29 Leith Street.
 In addition to selling watches, the craftsman made his living repairing and cleaning watches.

-In 1810 Madame Tussaud visited the shop in Leith Street where she had two watches repaired during her stay in Edinburgh while she had an exhibition at the Panorama, Leith Walk.
+In 1810 Madame Tussaud visited the shop in Leith Street where she had two watches repaired while she had an exhibition at the Panorama, Leith Walk.

 1814: James was made a Burgess of the City of Edinburgh and the business flourished.

-1814: James's eldest son, Frederick James Ritchie, became a partner in the firm, which moved to 25 Leith Street in 1850's.
+1838: James's eldest son, Frederick James Ritchie, became an apprentice partner in the firm at age 11, which moved to 25 Leith Street in the 1850's.

-1853: Frederick James Ritchie, worked with Professor Charles Piazzi Smyth, the Astronomer Royal, and Chief Master Gunner Findlay in setting up the Time Ball on the Nelson Monument on top of Calton Hill, in Edinburgh.
+1853: Frederick James Ritchie came to the forefront of the development of electrical horology.
+He worked with Professor Charles Piazzi Smyth, the Astronomer Royal, and Chief Master Gunner Findlay in setting up the Time Ball on the Nelson Monument on top of Calton Hill, Edinburgh.

 1861: It was decided to introduce a simultaneous firing of a cannon to provide an audible signal.
 Originally an 18-pound muzzle loading cannon located at the Half Moon Battery of Edinburgh Castle was used.
 It needed four men to load and fire the gun which could be easily heard by ships in the harbour at Leith some 3 kms away.